-Regulation3 - Identified activities and competent Activity 4: The construction of a road wider than 4 meters with a reserve authorities. less than 13.5 meters outside urban areas, in: aa) A protected area identified in terms of NEMPAA, excluding conservancies; (bb) National Protected Area Expansion Strategy Focus areas; (dd) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority; (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; (hh) Areas within 10 kilometers from national parks or world heritage Sites or 5 kilometers from any other protected area identified in terms of NEMPAA or from the core area of a biosphere reserve.
-Activity 16: The construction of infrastructure outside urban areas in sensitive areas covering 10 square meters or more where such construction occurs within a watercourse or within 32 meters of a watercourse, measured from the edge of a watercourse, excluding where such construction will occur behind the development setback line outside urban areas, in: (aa) A protected area identified in terms of NEMPAA, excluding conservancies; (bb) National Protected Area Expansion Strategy Focus areas; (dd) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority; (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; (hh) Areas within 10 kilometers from national parks or world heritage Sites or 5 kilometers from any other protected area identified in terms of NEMPAA or from the core area of a biosphere reserve.
-Activity 19: The widening of a road by more than 4 meters or lengthening of a road by more than 1 kilometer, outside urban areas, in: or a road by more than I knometer, outside urban areas, III:
+Activity 15: Physical alteration of undeveloped, vacant or derelict land for residential, retail, commercial, recreational, industrial or institutional use, where the total area to be transformed is 20 hectares or more Activity 26: Commencing of an activity, which requires an atmospheric emission license in terms of section 21 of the National Environmental Management: Air Quality Act 2004 (Act 39 of 2004), except where such commencement requires basic assessment in terms of Notice R544 of 2010 National Environmental Regulation 546 of 2010 (GG 33306 of 18 June These regulations set out the activities and competent authorities.
+The Management Act No 107 of 2010) - Listing notice 3: List of activities and activities identified in Appendix 1 may not commence without 1998 competent authorities identified in terms of environmental authorization from the competent authority sections 24(2) and 24D.
+Regulation3 - Identified activities and competent Activity 4: The construction of a road wider than 4 (four) meters with a authorities. reserve less than 13.5 meters outside urban areas, in: aa) A protected area identified in terms of NEMPAA, excluding conservancies; (bb) National Protected Area Expansion Strategy Focus areas; (dd) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority; (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; (hh) Areas within 10 kilometers from national parks or world heritage Sites or 5 kilometers from any other protected area identified in terms of NEMPAA or from the core area of a biosphere reserve.
+Activity 16: The construction of infrastructure outside urban areas in sensitive areas covering 10 square meters or more where such construction occurs within a watercourse or within 32 meters of a watercourse, measured from the edge of a watercourse, excluding where such construction will occur behind the development setback line outside urban areas, in:

+- (aa) A protected area identified in terms of NEMPAA, excluding conservancies; - (bb) National Protected Area Expansion Strategy Focus areas; - (dd) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority; - (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans; - (hh) Areas within 10 kilometers from national parks or world heritage Sites or 5 kilometers from any other protected area identified in terms of NEMPAA or from the core area of a biosphere reserve.

+Activity 19: The widening of a road by more than 4 meters or lengthening of a road by more than 1 kilometer, outside urban areas, in: